-As of 31 December 2022, the Group has completed their third year of the Horizon 24 Strategic Plan, focusing on the development and operation of sustainable, innovative and efficient infrastructure.
+As of 31 December 2023, the Group has completed their fourth year of the Horizon 24 Strategic Plan, focusing on the development and operation of sustainable, innovative and efficient infrastructure.
 The Group's strategic priorities for the last year covered by the Horizon 24 Strategic Plan focus on (i) people, (ii) sustainable growth in all operational divisions, (iii) operational excellence and (iv) innovation.

 With regard to its focus on people, the Group intends to promote the highest health and safety standards and implement innovative technologies to prevent accidents for users and employees.
-For example, the Group contributes to employee wellness and promotes healthy habits through the HASAVI program.
+For example, the Group contributes to employee wellness and promotes healthy habits through the HASAVI program focusing on the physical, mental, social and financial health of the Group's employees.
 The Group remains committed to its employees, attracting, developing, engaging, and retaining talent and fostering a corporate culture that promotes diversity and collaboration.

 In relation to its goal of achieving sustainable growth in all operational divisions, the Group intends to develop and operate sustainable infrastructures with high concession value.
 The Toll Roads Business Division continues to develop greenfield projects such as the Managed Lanes in North America, support its IRB partner in India and leverage digitalisation to improve user experience and road safety.
-The Airports Business Division intends to efficiently manage the assets in its portfolio as the airline industry's traffic recovers to pre-pandemic levels, focusing on completing the construction and commissioning of NTO and integrating the Dalaman airport, while continuing to seek new growth opportunities.
-The Group also intends to develop Vertiports in the United States and Europe, positioning itself in the emerging urban air mobility sector.
-The Energy Infrastructures and Mobility Business Division intends to develop transmission lines and promote, build, operate and rotate renewable energy assets in its main markets.
-Finally, the Construction Business Division intends to support the concessions business by managing risks and inflation while continuing to develop complex projects and implement innovative processes that strengthen its competitiveness.
-The Construction Business Division is also considering potential growth opportunities for its water business.
+The Airports Business Division intends to efficiently manage the assets in its portfolio as the airline industry's traffic recovers to pre-pandemic levels, focusing on completing the construction and commissioning of NTO.
+The Energy Business Division intends to develop, invest in, construct, finance and operate renewable energy generation, storage and transmission infrastructures and render energy efficiency services, transmission lines and promote, build, operate and rotate renewable energy assets in its main markets.
+Finally, the Construction Business Division intends to support the concessions business by creating value from construction delivery with excellent capabilities in the designing and building of complex projects, while maintaining its relationships with core third parties to optimise this support.

 As it pertains to operational excellence, the Group intends to continue to improve efficiency, reinforce risk management and strengthen financial discipline, and to keep sustainability at the core of its operations.
 For example, the Group works to avoid or mitigate environmental impacts and implements innovative design and construction processes that reduce the use of energy and materials.
-The Group also utilizes its transport infrastructure capabilities to help improve living conditions and communities by enhancing safety, improving user experience, and reducing travel times.
+The Group also utilises its transport infrastructure capabilities to help improve living conditions and communities by enhancing safety, improving user experience, and reducing travel times.
 From a financial point of view, the Group will continue to strengthen its capital structure and rotate non-strategic assets and businesses to realise value and finance future growth.

-Finally, in connection with its pursuit of innovation, the Group intends to support the transformation and digitalisation of the Business Divisions with initiatives such as NextMove (Cintra's digital business subsidiary, whose mission is to lead technology innovations that power the future of mobility and infrastructure) and Connected Sites (the use of artificial intelligence and other technologies to optimise progress monitoring, resource and machinery oversight, documentation and approval flows in connection with construction sites) and to promote a culture of innovation and entrepreneurship.
+Additionally, in connection with its pursuit of innovation, the Group intends to support the transformation and digitalisation of the Business Divisions with initiatives such as NextPass (Cintra's digital business subsidiary, whose mission is to lead technology innovations that power the future of mobility and infrastructure) and Connected Sites (the use of artificial intelligence and other technologies to optimise progress monitoring, resource and machinery oversight, documentation and approval flows in connection with construction sites) and to promote a culture of innovation and entrepreneurship.